Customer Services

 a) a complete review, including clerical checks, by the Assessment Standards Officer and an independent expert, of all stages in the examination process prior to the issue of the results for a group of candidates.

-b) a check on the applicable Independent Assessor standardisation records, Centre standardisation records and standardisation archive materials;
+b) a check on the applicable Examiner/Independent Assessor standardisation records, Centre standardisation records and standardisation archive materials;

-c) a written report from the original Independent Assessor;
+c) a written report from the original Examiner/Independent Assessor;

 d) the provision to the centre of a report by the Assessment Standards Officer on the results of the review;